 Minnesota has an active All-Payer Claims Database (APCD), which recently expanded to study cost, quality, and utilization.
 The state also mandates that the Minnesota Hospital Association provide a hospital specific performance and charge database for the 50 most common inpatient diagnosis-related groups.
 Minnesota also aims to contain healthcare costs through bans on most favored nation clauses and anticompetitive practices in provider contracts.

-This year, Minnesota passed its Health Insurance Premium Relief Bill in January.
-The new bill calls for $310 million in taxpayer money to be spent throughout 2017 to give 25 percent discounts in constituent health insurance premiums.
+In the 2017 legislative session, Minnesota passed the Health Insurance Premium Relief Bill.
+The bill calls for $310 million in taxpayer money to be spent throughout 2017 to give 25 percent discounts in constituent health insurance premiums.
 The relief is available only to people who buy insurance on the individual market.
 Among people on the individual market, the 25 percent state-funded discount applies only to people who don’t get federal tax subsidies.
 Those federal subsidies are available to people earning up to 400 percent of the poverty limit — $47,520 for an individual, or $97,200 for a family of four.

 Recent Legislative Developments